 - IB Psychology IA for SL weighs 25% of the overall score.
 Simultaneously, for IB HL Psychology IA, the weightage is only 20% since the HL curriculum includes an additional Paper 3 comprising three short answer questions on research approaches.

 - The Experimental Investigation is supposed to be conducted in groups of 2-4 students only.
-This means that the group will be coordinating with regards to the procedure, materials list, and the data collection and compilation only.
-You should write the reports individually, and though the IAs of a group could be similar, they should not be identical in any case.
+This means that the group will only coordinate the procedure, materials list, and data collection and compilation.
+You should write the reports individually, and though the IAs of a group could be similar, they should be different.

 - Age